 - Place the extra club about 1 foot behind the hole.
-Now, take your shots and see how much the ball rolls if you miss it.
+Now, hit putts to the hole and see how much the ball rolls if you miss it.

-- Your target is not to touch the club or alignment stick.
+- Your goal is to not touch the club or alignment stick.

 - Over time, close in on the distance to improve finesse over the shots.